 This indication is approved under accelerated approval based on response rate and duration of response [see Clinical Studies (14)].
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).

 2 DOSAGE AND ADMINISTRATION

 2.1 Patient Selection

-Confirm the presence of BRAF fusion or rearrangement, or BRAF V600 mutation prior to initiation of treatment with OJEMDA [see Warnings and Precautions (5.6), Clinical Studies (14)].
+Select patients for treatment with OJEMDA based on the presence of BRAF fusion or rearrangement, or BRAF V600 mutation in tumor specimens [see Clinical Studies (14)].